 Thus it’s paramount to eliminate the perception of shipping fees from your web shop.
 This may mean that you have to increase the sticker price of your goods to masks the ‘free’ fulfillment and delivery cost; just remember, it’s the perception that counts here.
 No online shopper likes seeing their cart value increase due to added fees at checkout.

 Delivery fees affect cart abandonment rates, don’t be that guy or gal.

-But you don't need to offer free shipping on all your orders.
+But you don’t need to offer this on all your orders.